harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-marketing.md

 ## Why is Data Harmonisation Important for Marketing?
-{{< image src="/images/Why is Data Harmonization Important.webp" alt="Why is Data Harmonization Important" title="Why is Data Harmonization Important" >}}
+{{< image src="/images/Why is Data Harmonisation Important.webp" alt="Why is Data Harmonisation Important" title="Why is Data Harmonisation Important" >}}

 The benefits of data harmonisation in marketing are manifold, each playing a crucial role in transforming how businesses interact with their customers, make decisions, and position themselves in the competitive landscape.
 Here’s a closer look at why data harmonisation is a cornerstone of effective marketing: